aa29zzjj/Project-1/readme.md

 # Deliverables
 There are two parts to deliver, all zipped into one file for upload:
-- one PDF containing relevant screeenshots of each part followed by code snippets (which is relative: how much to include is up to you for each part) that produced the result shown in the screenshot.
+- one PDF containing relevant screeenshots of all the parts followed by code snippets (which is relative: how much to include is up to you for each part) that produced the result shown in the screenshot.
 Each section of the PDF must be clearly labeled.
-- your code, with each of the three tasks zipped together.
+- your projects, each zipped, with all of the three tasks zipped together.

 See the end for more detail, but read the project task descriptions first so that you know what the details are talking about.